4-in-10 support Bill C-51, the new anti-terror legislation (41%) while just fewer oppose the bill (37%).

 NDP maintains its lead of well more than a third of voters (36% this week and last), while the Liberals (29%) and Conservatives (28%) are tied in second place.

 Majority say Canada can do more for Syrian refugees than settling the 10,000 who have been promised over the next two years (52%).

 More than one tenth had a student loan (12%), and this comprises at least a third of the youngest (under 35 - 34%).

-More than one third will vote for the New Democrats if the federal election were held today (34%), while just more than one quarter would vote for either the Conservatives or the Liberals (27% each).
+More than one third will vote for the NDP in the coming federal election (36%) while just less than a third will vote Liberal (32%).

 Visualize the latest Toronto election poll results on our interactive map.

 City News - City News breaks down The Forum Poll numbers in Toronto and shows a startling transformation may be coming.